wp-plugins/wprealestate/readme.txt

 Go to Appearance > Widgets and add the Property Search widget in your sidebar.

+= How do I add an advanced property search widget =

+Go to Appearance > Widgets and add the text widget in your sidebar. then add this shortcode in it [WP_RE_ADVANCED_SEARCH]

 == Screenshots ==

 1. A very detailed view of the property with rotating images